Anas-MG/Robot-IOT-Projects/robot_control_system/README.md

 > ##### establishing a connection to the database
 #
 ###  2- Seperate PHP pages to get values from the database
+#### The idea here is that these two pages wll be handled and published by a python script
 ![arm_base_pages](https://user-images.githubusercontent.com/49666154/127559708-a3a6a7fa-fe57-450c-a3b4-a30001a47067.png)

 ##### Files:
 - ##### arm.php:
 > ##### php page that gets the values from the ARM database and show them on screen